 - We provide more than funding: our grantees also benefit from expert advice from our scientific advisors, industry exposure, and networking opportunities.

 For more information on the Foundation’s criteria for research funding, please visit the Weston Brain Institute’s website at westonbrain.co.uk

 Patient and Family Support

-Sadly, there is no cure for these diseseases and few therapies.
-That is why the Foundation also supports organisations that are innovating around the provision of emotional support and practical advice for sufferers and their carers.
-We are pleased to be funding Rare Dementia Support, a service run by clinicians at UCL providing advice, support and education for those suffering from rare dementias and those who care for them.
+Sadly, there is no cure for many neurodegenerative diseseases ,and few therapies.
+That is why the Foundation also supports organisations that are offering innovative emotional support, and practical advice, for sufferers and their carers.
+We are pleased to be funding Rare Dementia Support, a service run by clinicians at UCL that provides advice, support and education for those suffering from rare dementias, and those who care for them.